 When you add a delete action to your flow, you indicate which item or record you want to delete by specifying a mandatory default condition.
 Based on the application, this can either be an ID or some other criterion, which you can specify as a text value or by mapping to a field from a previous node.
 Examples:

 For some applications, you might also need to specify additional values to indicate where an item should be deleted from.
 These values are typically presented in drop-down lists, which are populated by the application that youâ€™re connected to.
-For example, if you want to delete a comment from a Jira Service Desk issue, you need to select the issue that contains the comment, and then specify the comment ID.
+For example, if you want to delete a comment from a Jira issue, you need to select the project and issue that contain the comment, and then specify the comment ID.

 After you specify a value for your filter condition, define what should happen if App Connect finds no items to delete:

 - Continue processing any remaining nodes in the flow, but issue a response code of ‘204: No content’.

 - Choose to exit the flow at that point and issue a ‘404’ error.

 - Depending on the application you’re deleting items from, either a soft or a hard (permanent) deletion will occur.
 A soft deletion typically flags a record as “deleted” and hides it from normal view, but a privileged user (such as an administrator) can still access that record.
 For example, a Salesforce delete action will move a record to the Recycle Bin in your Salesforce instance, and you’ll be able to undelete the record or permanently delete it by emptying the bin if required.

 - Some records have dependencies that will prohibit a deletion, so you’ll need to factor those dependencies into your flow.
 For example, you can’t delete a Salesforce account if it has one or more associated cases, so in your flow, you might want to check for and delete associated cases before deleting an account:

 To help you design your flows, check the documentation for the application to see whether any dependencies exist for the type of record you are trying to delete.